Perturbation graphs, invariant prediction and causal relations in psychology: Introduction

-Perturbation graphs are convenient to determine possible causes (not necessarily direct causes).
-The design of perturbation graphs, where each node (variable) in turn is perturbed and the effects are measured, is similar to traditional designs in experimental psychology.
-In these designs one or two, or maybe a few, variables are (often discretely) varied, upon which subsequently $t$-tests are applied to obtain possible causes of the measured effect (often a single variable).
-Similarly, in a perturbation graph this idea is repeatedly applied to each variable in turn to obtain a set of possible causes and effects for each of the variables.
-By including invariant prediction to determine direct causes, the combination of perturbation graphs and invariant causal prediction will be extremely useful to psychology.
 The advantages of using perturbation graphs with invariant causal prediction are: (1) multiple variables are considered as causes and effects using different contexts (experiment and observation), (2) variables can be of mixed type (e.g., continuous and discrete), and (3) direct causes may be revealed instead of only causal paths.
-We will illustrate this with an example data set on meat consumption in \hyperref[sec:application]{Section \ref*{sec:application}}
+We will illustrate this with an example data set on meat consumption and a time series of a single patient diagnosed with major depression disorder in \hyperref[sec:application]{Section \ref*{sec:application}}.

-We begin in \hyperref[sec:graphs]{Section \ref*{sec:graphs}} by introducing graphs and the assumptions of the methods.
-Then in \hyperref[sec:cond-cor]{Section \ref*{sec:cond-cor}} we introduce the conditional correlation and the marginal version of invariant prediction.
-In \hyperref[sec:transitive-reduction]{Section \ref{sec:transitive-reduction}} we introduce transitive reduction and show that transitive reduction is in general not consistent.
-Next, we describe conditional invariant prediction in \hyperref[sec:cond-inv-pred]{Section \ref{sec:cond-inv-pred}}.
-Then in \hyperref[sec:application]{Section \ref{sec:application}} we illustrate the combination of perturbation graphs and invariant causal prediction with a data set from social psychology.